 Thierry is great because he anticipates a lot.
 He knows how I work, and that I like to work fast.
 With Lucy, he was a little more relaxed, because all the sets were pre-lit, and the lighting had already been validated.
 Thierry did the bulk of the work calmly on the stage, without any pressure from me, Afterwards, it was more about adding details.

-Thierry proposed lighting to me, I looked at them and would say ‘That’s good.
+Thierry proposed lighting to me, I looked at it and would say ‘That’s good.
 That’s not good, let’s change it.’

 BB: You and Thierry both like to keep the light sources outside the set.